-"The engine is exceptional, we still have some problems with the clutch, but Low, Prost and Alesi, will be ready.
+"The engine is exceptional, we still have some problems with the clutch, but Prost and Alesi will be ready.
 If I had to bet on roulette, I would play the red numbers 27 and 28, those of the two Ferrari".

 On Thursday, 9 May 1991, moments of fear are experienced in Formula 1.
 An anonymous phone call received by the police in the late afternoon, while drivers and technicians, having finished the first practice session for the Monaco Grand Prix, are gathered to discuss results and programmes, warns that a bomb has been planted in the enclosure where the teams' trucks and motorhomes are parked, and that it would explode shortly.
 Fifty officers surround the Ferrari and McLaren vehicles, which are at the head of the group next to the pier of the old harbour, ordering them to clear the area immediately.
 Ayrton Senna, Alain Prost and the rest of the group take refuge under the nearby arcades, anxiously awaiting the controls.
 The police conduct a thorough search, but nothing is found.
-A mythomaniac, a prank in bad taste?
-Probably, perhaps by some fans disappointed at not being able to approach their champions.
+A compulsive liar, some kind of sick joke?
+Probably, perhaps by some fans disappointed that they were not able to approach their champions.
 Certainly, the alarm is considerable.
 The risk of an attack is always present and in such a sensitive environment such episodes arouse particular tension.
 Shortly before, Ayrton Senna played his usual steamroller role in practice.
 He crushes his rivals (and also his team-mate, Gerhard Berger), leaving no space.
 So the script repeats itself, almost boringly.
 The Brazilian is the fastest, setting a new circuit record.
 A flash: 1'20"508, at an average speed of 148.815 km/h.
 An impressive result.
 Only a decade ago, when Gilles Villeneuve won, they were travelling at 130 km/h.
-And the Ferrari?
+What about Ferrari?
 Alain Prost is fourth, behind the two McLaren-Honda drivers and Riccardo Patrese.
-The French driver explains that he is quite satisfied, but he only communicates this to the French press because to the Italian press he refuses any official interview with an eloquent gesture (the reason would be a fine imposed on him by Ferrari for his pre-Imola declarations).
+The French driver explains that he is quite satisfied, but he only communicates this to the French press because he refuses any official interview with the Italian press with an eloquent gesture (the reason would be a fine imposed on him by Ferrari for his pre-Imola declarations).
 In any case, Alain Prost is the fastest with the first of the two sets of qualifying tyres available.
 Then, when the asphalt improves and the rivals as well, he finds traffic, always completing his laps squeezed between two or three cars.
-Jean Alesi, sixth (in the morning he hits a guardrail breaking the rear wing and causing himself some pain), is unable to balance the single-seater:
+Jean Alesi, sixth (in the morning he hit a guardrail breaking the rear wing and causing himself some pain), is unable to balance the single-seater: